seminho77/WebEngineering/README.md

 - **"The trouble with Bears"** (the article heading)
 - **Footer** ("© Copyright 2050 by nobody.
 All rights reversed.")

-The "Related" section was not recognized as a landmark, which limited users' ability to navigate efficiently.
+The "Related" section was not recognized as a landmark, which limits users' ability to navigate efficiently.

 **Solution Implemented:**